On3-radio

 on3-radio was a German, public radio station owned and operated by the Bayerischer Rundfunk (BR).
-On April 18, 2013, it was announced and officially confirmed on May 8 that on3-radio would be replaced by a new radio station called PULS on May 15, 2013.
+It used to air a youth-oriented program.
+It first aired on 5 May 2008, replacing Bavarian Open Radio.
+On 18 April 2013 it was announced (and officially confirmed on 8 May) that on3-radio would be replaced by a new radio station called PULS on 15 May 2013.
 The name PULS also acts as a replacement for the previous umbrella brand on3.
-On May 5, 2008, the station was renamed on3radio.